Business Support Covid-19

 Support for self-employed through the Self-employment Income Support Scheme.

-The guidance published today will support workers understand whether they are eligible for the scheme, and how much the employer can claim if they are unable to operate or if there is no work due to coronavirus (COVID 19).
+Guidance for Employees The guidance will support workers to understand whether they are eligible for the scheme, and how much the employer can claim if they are unable to operate or if there is no work due to coronavirus (COVID 19).